ajram23/Orbit/README.md

 * [🧍], unfortunately passed away on April 6th this year, please make note of it!
 * Can you change [🧍]'s familiarity to someone I am friendly with
 * Can you update [🧍] interests to include swimming
+* [🧍] works at [🏢] as a VP of Product in the Cloud Division.
+Can you make an update?

 ## ❌ Not Supported
 ### We take a very conservative approach to deleting data, so for now its not supported